bugs181/TimeGraph/README.md

 # Features:
 * TimeGraphs can be synced across peers.
 Can build a wire adapter to filter them out if you so desire.
 * No special methods needed, works with all Gun methods (what users are used to)
-* Leaves nested user data unmodified, building upon a single timegraph property in that node.
+* Leaves user data unmodified, building upon a single timegraph property in that node.
 * TimePlots allow you to discover and traverse TimeGraphs very quickly with highly interconnected data.
 * Subset of special API methods for filtering and working with TimeGraphs.
 Can be built upon further.
 * Can be used in conjunction with other Date/Time libraries like [moment.js](http://momentjs.com)